I played with power tools this weekend.

 - Florist wire to tie evergreen and berries to birch branches.

-- Power or hand saw to trim branches to size.
+- Power Saw or hand saw to trim branches to size.

-- Nail gun or hammer and long thin nails (screws and power screwdriver may also work) to assemble birch branches.
+- Nail gun or hammer and long thin nails (E600 glue would also work) to assemble birch branches.

 - Cut four branches to the desired length for the verticals and two shorter lengths for the horizontal branches.

 - Lay your branches out in an appealing design.

 - Using either a nail gun or hammer and nails or a power drill and screws or E600 adhesive…attach the birch branches together.